crukedsh/eudyptula/task06/README.md

 7. `cat /dev/hobby` to read greetings.
 8. `rmmod hello` to remove the module.
 9. `lsmod | grep hello` to verify whether the module has been properly removed.

+### Trivia

+- When I was doing this challenge, I was the TA of VE477 Intro to Algorithms, another course instructed by Dr. Charlemagne.